 During my studies, I used to make beautiful flashcards that explains the Pathophysiology and clinical presentation of each disease.
 I’ve made it a high-quality PDF eBook, so you can download online and print it yourself.

 You can create your own mnemonics and write them down, so they’ll help you learn the particular chapter faster and easier.
 During my medical school period, I used a lot of mnemonics.
-You can download them as eBook.
+You can download them as a single eBook.

 When you study Surgery, you will come across many unique and difficult words that may be hard to remember them.
 Word associations will help you a lot in that process.